verilator/verilator/docs/guide/warnings.rst

    must end in newline, as otherwise for example :command:`cat` with the file as an argument may produce undesirable results.

-   Repair by adding a newline to the end of the file.
+   Repair by appending a newline to the end of the file.

    Disabled by default as this is a code style warning; it will simulate correctly.